 For a complete list of qualified donees, see the list on the Canada Revenue Agency website.

-Rule 3 - Avoid Prohibited Political Activities
+Rule 3 - Political Activities are not allowed

 This is an area that is often confusing for registered charities or groups thinking about registering.
 Here are the basic rules: